-You don’t have to travel that far for a glimpse of Sydney’s vibrant past.
+- The Rocks – You don’t have to travel that far for a glimpse of Sydney’s vibrant past.
 At The Rocks, you have plenty of options when it comes to historic sites and monuments.
 After all, this is the home of the Aboriginal Gadigal people, and it is where Europeans first settled when they came to Australia.
-Start off your historic holiday and visit the Rocks Discovery Museum.
+Start your memorable holiday and visit The Rocks Discovery Museum.
 Filled with artefacts, interactive displays, and touchscreens that tell centuries of history, learning more about the Aboriginal group Gadigal and the area’s early European settlers is guaranteed to provide you with hours of fun.

-Experience life in Australia during the 1840s by stepping inside Brisbane’s Newstead house.
-The oldest residence in the city, this home retains its late Victorian furnishing and is now a museum.
+- Newstead House – Experience life in Australia during the 1840s by stepping inside Brisbane’s Newstead house.
+The oldest residence in the city, this home retains its late-Victorian furnishing and is now a museum.
 Once you open the wide, wooden doors, let the antique carpets, cabinets, furniture, and window dressings transport you to the past.

 New South Wales

-Traces of history aren’t just found in archaeological artefacts and cultural displays.
-They can also be found on the oldest natural formations.
-The Blue Mountains is the place to be if you want the best of nature and history.
-Trek across ancient underground rivers, and take a close look at primeval formations found inside the oldest underground caves in the world, the Jenolan Caves.
-Travel back to the prehistoric ages and see with your own eyes the Wollemi pine, a living fossil that was discovered in 1994.
+- Jenolan Caves – The Blue Mountains is the place to be if you want the best of nature and history.
+Trek across ancient underground rivers, and take a close look at ancient formations found inside the oldest underground caves in the world, the Jenolan Caves.
+Travel back to the prehistoric ages and see with your own eyes the Wollemi pine, a living fossil discovered in 1994.
 Thought to be extinct, this rare and endangered plant can be dated back to the dinosaur age.

-For an unforgettable experience, take a drive through the Greater Blue Mountains.
+- Greater Blue Mountains – For an unforgettable experience, take a drive through the Greater Blue Mountains.
 This majestic drive trails around the entire Blue Mountains World Heritage site.
 Along the path are destinations such as Blackheath, The Mounts, and Kurrajong.
-These destinations feature amazing views and spectacular mountain landscapes.
+These destinations feature incredible views and spectacular mountain landscapes.

-One of the best ways to enjoy these historic sites is to go on a self-drive tour.
-Once you’ve planned your itinerary, book a cheap car hire so you can easily drive to any of these destinations without busting your budget.
+One of the best ways to enjoy these historical sites is to go on a self-drive tour.
+Once you’ve planned your itinerary, book a cheap car hire so you can quickly drive to any of these destinations without busting your budget.